 Character Speaking within the Panel

-The most common type of speech balloon is one in which a characters delivers a message within a panel.
-These are a few methods which can be used.
+The most common type of speech balloon is one in which a character delivers a message within a panel.
+These are a few methods that can be used.

 The most basic method is when a character delivers a phrase within a panel.